Lesson Plan - Get It!

 The 18th century was an age of exploration.
-In those times, rulers often thought that if they landed on a "new" territory, they had the right to claim it as their own even though other people may have lived there for centuries!
+In those times, rulers often thought that if they landed on new territory, they had the right to claim it as their own even though other people may have lived there for centuries!

-He desperately wanted to hang on to his empire, and he hated the idea of the colonies being disobedient to the crown.
-Many in England felt going to war against the colonies was wasted effort, but George III couldn't bear to let their rebellion stand.
+He desperately wanted to hang on to his empire and hated the idea of the colonies being disobedient to the crown.
+Many in England felt going to war against the colonies was a wasted effort, but George III couldn't bear to let their rebellion stand.
 As you probably know, the Americans did win their independence!

 George III had better luck with Australia.
-He made it part of the Empire, and it still remains part of the UK to this day.
+He made it part of the Empire, which still remains part of the UK.
 Though Australia governs itself, it's considered one of the lands owned by the Queen.

-In 1793, Britain got into another war, this time with France.
+In 1793, Britain got into another war with France.
 To raise more money for the war, George III raised taxes.
-After this, he began to be become more and more unpopular with the people.
+After this, he became more and more unpopular with the people.